EMC Question of the Week: June 27, 2022

 The 0.8 ns transition time corresponds to a cut-off frequency of about 1/(πtr) = 400 MHz.
 This means the transition time is limiting the amplitude of the harmonic at 875 MHz.
 However, the effect of the transition time is the same for both signals, so the amplitude of the harmonic at 875 MHz is still 5 times higher for the 125 MHz clock than for the 25 MHz clock.

 It's common in the EMC literature to find statements suggesting that the high-frequency content of a digital signal is determined by the transition times.
 However, it's important to remember that the period of the signal is at least equally important.
-A 10 kHz clock is unlikely to cause a radiated emissions problem above 30 MHz no matter how fast the transition time is.
+A 10-kHz clock is unlikely to cause a radiated emissions problem above 30 MHz no matter how fast the transition time is.
 On the other hand, controlling the transition times of clocks between 1 MHz and 100 MHz is often a crucial step in achieving radiated emissions compliance.

 Have a comment or question regarding this solution?
 We'd like to hear from you.
 Email us at